UNTHSC Tuition and Fees

 Instructional Fee – Academic Support Services (§54.504) A fee of $7.50 per semester credit hour will be assessed to students for courses utilizing Academic Support Services.

 Instructional Fee – Assessment Services – Pharmacy Students (§54.504) This fee will be charged to all pharmacy students in the fall semesters to support the assessment services provided for specific courses in which this service is utilized.
-For specific amounts click on this link
+Learn more about specific amounts

 Instructional Fee – Assessment – Physician Assistant Studies Students (§54.504) This fee will be charged to all physican assistant students in the fall semesters to support the purchase of E-Value which covers academic tracking, scheduling and e-portfilio.
 This fee also covers the cost of iClickers for first year PA students.
-For specific amounts click on this link.
+Learn more about specific amounts on iClickers..

 Instructional Fee – Board Review Materials – Medical Students (§54.504) An instructional fee of $766 will be charged to all second year medical students and $199 will be charged to all third year medical students in the fall semester to support their preparation for the Board Examination.